ONLYOFFICE/document-server-integration/web/documentserver-example/java/README.md

 It is aimed at testing the editors.
 Please, do not use it for production without proper modifications.

-To integrate **ONLYOFFICE online editors** into your own website on **Java** you need to download and install ONLYOFFICE editors on your local server and use the [Java Example](https://api.onlyoffice.com/editors/demopreview) for their integration.

-You can choose any appropriate way how to run the Java example code.
-We will show how to run the Java code using the **Apache Tomcat** web server on [Windows OS](#running-the-example-on-windows-os) and [Linux OS](#running-the-example-on-linux-os).

-Please note that the integration examples are used to demonstrate document editors functions and the ways to connect **Document Server** to your own application. **DO NOT USE** these examples on your own server without **PROPER CODE MODIFICATIONS**!

-This guide will show you the sequence of actions to integrate the editors successfully.

 ## For Windows

 ### Step 1.
-Download and Install Document Server
+Install ONLYOFFICE Docs

 Download and install ONLYOFFICE Docs (packaged as Document Server).

-See the detailed guide to learn how to install Document Server [for Windows](https://helpcenter.onlyoffice.com/installation/docs-developer-install-windows.aspx), [for Linux](https://helpcenter.onlyoffice.com/installation/docs-developer-install-ubuntu.aspx), or [for Docker](https://helpcenter.onlyoffice.com/server/developer-edition/docker/docker-installation.aspx).
+See the detailed guide to learn how to install Document Server [for Windows](https://helpcenter.onlyoffice.com/installation/docs-developer-install-windows.aspx).

 ### Step 2.
 Download the Java code for the editors integration